MatthewYong/recipes-connected/README.md

 2. In the terminal window of your IDE type in: 'pip3 install -r requirements.txt'

 #### Step 2: Setting up the enviroment variables
-1. Create a file called env.py
+1. Create a file called .gitignore in the root directory of your project
-2.
+2. Add the following text in your .gitignore file: 'env.py'
+3. Create a file called env.py.
+This will contain all your environment variables
+4. Create your own personal database name and password.
+In env.py add the following text as seen in the screenshot below and replace the database name and password with your chosen :
+![alt text][environment-variables]

+[environment-variables]: